Diagnosis of Circumstellar Matter Structure in Interaction-powered Supernovae with Hydrogen Line Feature: Methods and models

 Soon after CSM interaction begins, hydrogen atoms in the CSM are ionized by radiation from the shocked region, and recombines with free electrons to emit the H$\alpha$ line as well as other hydrogen lines.
 The transition from $n>1$ to $n=1$ can be neglected, because the emission from such transition is immediately absorbed (case B recombination; \citealt{osterbrock2006}) for a very dense environment like the CSM in SNe IIn.
 The case B emission coefficient $j_{\rm{H\alpha}}(n_e,T)\ \rm{[erg\ cm^{-3}]}$ of the recombination emission in H$\alpha$ is obtained from Table 4.4 of \cite{osterbrock2006}.
 Since the original table is coarse, we interpolate the values of $j_{\rm H\alpha}$ as a function of $n_e$ and $T$.
 The ranges of $n_e$ ($10^2$--$10^6$ cm$^{-3}$) and $T$ (5000--20000 K) in the table do not fully cover the ranges required in this study, so we linearly extrapolate this table to the values of $n_e$ and $T$ requested\footnote{The coefficient very weakly depends on $n_e$, with changes of only 0.5-5$\%$ for a 4 dex change in $n_e$, so the value would not depend much on the choice of extrapolation.
 Although the coefficient is more sensitive to $T$, the CSM temperature exceeds 20000 K only in the innermost region and only shortly after the explosion; the temperature in the entire CSM drops to less than $20000$ K from about 30 days after explosion. }.
 The H$\alpha$ photons are isotropically emitted, with their initial positions determined from a probability distribution proportional to the product of the emission coefficient and the volume at each computational cell.

-The frequency $\nu$ of the photon packet with free-free emission process in the CSM is determined by the following spectral emission coefficient \citep[e.g.][]{zeldovich1967},
+The frequency $\nu$ of the photon packet with free-free emission process in the CSM is determined by the spectral emission coefficient due to bremsstrahlung \citep[e.g.][]{zeldovich1967}.

-where $m_{\rm e}$ is the electron mass, $Z_{\rm i}$ is the electric charge number of an ion i, $e$ is the elementary charge, and $n_{\rm ion,i}$ is the number density of ion i.
 We consider hydrogen and helium for the ions and neglect the contribution from heavier elements.
 Similar to the recombination emission, photons are emitted isotropically with their initial positions following the product of the frequency-integrated emission coefficient and the volume at each computational cell.